rackerlabs/technical-blog/_posts/2020-06-04-do-you-have-an-operatoinal-readiness-checklist.md

 ### Use the checklist

-Review this checklist with your Operations Team to ensure that everything that you decided during the earlier solution architecture phase was correct and that the cloud environment is production-ready.
-This review is primarily about reducing risk and making sure you cover the most common areas which need more consideration during the go-live phase.
+Review this checklist with your Operations team to ensure that everything that you decided during the earlier solution architecture phase was correct and that the cloud environment is production-ready.
+This review is primarily about reducing risk and making sure you cover the most common areas that need more consideration during the go-live phase.

-It's worth noting this is a non-exhaustive list, and additional considerations will depend on your organization.
+It's worth noting this is a non-exhaustive list, and additional considerations depend on your organization.
 If you need any support with getting cloud-ready, Rackspace is here to help.

 Visit [www.rackspace.com](https://www.rackspace.com) and click **Sales Chat**